golemfactory/gvmkit-build-rs/README.md

 ## Changing squashfs options when creating image

-You can change compression used in mskquashfs to produce more or less compact images.
+You can change compression used in mksquashfs to produce more or less compact images.

 Look for help for more information.
 Note that currently zstd is not supported by Golem Network (you can use xz instead for extra compact images).
 ```